 “It’s a win-win for the business but, crucially, it’s our customers who will benefit from an improved service.”

-Stiller has invested more than £11m in property, facilities and people in the last five years.
+In the last five years, Stiller has invested more than £11m in property, facilities, and people.